-Joint Bank A/c
+Joint Bank A/c To Co-Venturer A/c

-To, Co-Venturer A/c

-Bills of Exchange, Consignment, Joint Venture
+1 111

-2. Expenses paid through Joint Bank Account
+2. Expenses paid through Joint Bank Account ıt

 Joint Venture A/c Dr.

-To, Joint Bank A/c
+To Joint Bank A/c

-3. Expenses paid or goods supplied by the co- venturers from private account
+3. Expenses paid or goods supplied by the co -venturers from private account

 Joint Venture A/c Dr.

-To, Co-Venturer A/c
+To Co-Venturer A/c

 4. Sale proceeds or collections

 Joint Bank A/c Dr.

-To, Joint Venture A/c
+To Joint Venture A/c

 5. Collections received by co-venturer

 Co-Venturer A/c Dr.

-To, Joint Venture A/c
+To Joint Venture A/c

 6. Assets taken over by the co-venturer

 Co-Venturer A/c Dr.

-To, Joint Venture A/c
+To Joint Venture A/c

 7. Liabilities taken over by the coventurers

 Joint Venture A/c Dr.

-To, Co-Venturer A/c
+To Co-Venturer A/c

 8. Profit on joint venture

 Joint Venture A/c Dr.

-To, Co-Venturer A/c
+To Co-Venturer A/c

 9. Loss on joint venture

 Co-Venturer A/c Dr.

-To, Joint Venture A/c
+To Joint Venture A/c

-10. Final settlement made to co-venturer
+1( ).
+Final settlement made to co-venturer

 Co-Venturer A/c Dr.

-To, Joint Bank A/c
+To Joint Bank A/c

-Illu ustration 19